italocontreras/clients-aws-code-test/README.md

 # Project

-A code exam for a job position using react,node and aws services (lambda, s3,dynamo db and api gateway)
+A code exam for a job position using react and aws services (lambda, s3,dynamo db and api gateway)

 ## Tabla de Contenidos